Peripli/specification/api.md

 Deletion of a `platform` resource entity MUST comply with [deleting a resource entity](#deleting-a-resource-entity).

-All [Service Visibilities](#service-visibility-management) entries that belong to this `platform` resource entity are automatically removed, regardless of the `cascade` and `force` flags.
+All [Service Visibilities](#service-visibility-management) entries that belong to this `platform` resource entity are automatically removed.

 #### Route